 An electronic communication must be preserved in, or transferred to, Archival Form by an employee when either (1) a law expressly requires such communication be kept; or (2) preservation of such communication is necessary or convenient to the discharge of the public officer's and employee's duties, and the communication was made or retained for the purpose of preserving its informational content for future District use or reference.
-"Archival Form" shall mean either (1) the transcription or printing of an electronic communication or computer data in a readable hard copy form, or (2) the transmission, conversion, recording, storing or other preservation of an electronic communication or computer data in an electronic data processing or computer system by means of any computer hard drive, disk or diskette, magnetic tape, film, optical disk or CD ROM or any other electronic format by which the informational content of the electronic communication computer data is capable of being permanently or indefinitely preserved and thereafter retrieved in a readable and comprehensible form.
+"Archival Form" shall mean either (1) the transcription or printing of an electronic communication or computer data in a readable hard copy form, or (2) the transmission, conversion, recording, storing or other preservation of an electronic communication or computer system by means of any computer hard drive, disk or diskette, magnetic tape, film, optical disk or CD ROM or any other electronic format by which the informational content of the electronic communication computer data is capable of being permanently or indefinitely preserved and thereafter retrieved in a readable and comprehensible form.

 Once in Archival Form the communication shall be preserved in accordance with the approved retention period.
-Any electronic communication so preserved in Archival Form shall be deemed a
+Any electronic communication so preserved in Archival Form shall be deemed a District record for purposes of the District's practices and policies and a public record for purposes of applicable state or federal public disclosure laws.